FollyMaddy/retropie-philips-cdi-tools/README.md

 You can use this script if you use an old version of lr-mess !

-Due to changes in the new lr-mess this will not work, for now !
+Due to changes in the new lr-mess this will not work anymore !

 Try this to get it working again :